-- Crude or vulgar lettering or images of: weapons, occult messages, drugs, tobacco, alcoholic beverages, racial/ethnic slurs, unauthorized group affiliation, sexually suggestive graphics, on shirts, sweatshirts and other apparel are not acceptable. - Items such as beach attire, nightwear lingerie, bedroom slippers, short shorts/skirts or unsafe accessories are not allowed. - No bottoms or splits are to be shorter than where the student's fingertips reach when the arms and fingertips are fully extended on the sides. - Any clothing/accessory that may be deemed dangerous, i.e. chains, steel-toed boots, items with spikes or study etc. are unacceptable. - Clothes, apparel or attire must be sufficient to conceal undergarments at all times.
-Clothing, apparel or attire that fails to provide adequate coverage of the body, including but not limited to: see-through or fishnet fabrics, tops that do not touch the top of the pants/skirts, tank spaghetti strap tops, tube tops, halter tops, bandeaus, off the shoulder or low cut tops or dresses, and sagging pants are not allowed. - No holes or tears that are revealing (i.e. tears above the finger tips). - Tank tops or t-shirts with cut outs under the arms are not allowed. - Clothing must fit or may be no larger than one size bigger. - Pants must be worn at the waist, not at the hips or thighs, or below the buttocks. - Hair rollers, shower caps, bandanas, hair nets, skull caps, wave caps, or other such grooming items are not allowed. - Students are not permitted to wear hats or other head coverings in class. assemblies, or at any indoor school function. - Sunglasses are not to be worn in the classroom.
+- Any clothing/accessory that may be deemed dangerous, i.e. chains, steel-toed boots, items with spikes or studs etc. are unacceptable.
+Clothes, apparel or attire must be sufficient to conceal undergarments at all times.
+Clothing, apparel or attire that fails to provide adequate coverage of the body, including but not

+- No holes or tears that are revealing (i.e. tears above the finger tips). - Tank tops or T-Shirts with cut outs under the arms are not allowed. - Clothing must fit or may be no larger than one size bigger. - Pants must be worn at the waist, not at the hips or thighs or below the buttocks. - No hair rollers, shower caps, bandannas, hair nets, skull caps, wave caps, or other such grooming items are allowed. - Students are not permitted to wear hats or other head coverings in class, assemblies, or at any indoor school function. - Sunglasses are not to be worn in the classroom.